CrazyH2/HostScript/README.md

     multiple lines!*-
     ```

+4. **Windows only**: If your on windows you will have to open the HostScript terminal manually otherwise if your on MacOS or Linux just use the normal terminal.
+To open the HostScript terminal run `%ProgramFiles%\hostscript\terminal.exe`
 4. **Run Scripts**: Run your starter script by running `hs script.js` in the directory of the starter script you made.
 3. **Explore Documentation**: Refer to the [documentation](DOCUMENTATION.md) for detailed information on HostScript syntax, features, and usage.